Home » National Parks » How to Plan your Trek to Yellowstone and Grand Teton (7 Days)

 Early Morning Lake Yellowstone Credit: NPS Neal Herbert Flickr

-Grand Teton National Park Lodging: Embrace Nature’s Majesty in Comfort and Style
+Grand Teton National Park Lodging: Embrace Comfort and Style

-Colter Bay Cabins -Nestled in the vibrant Colter Bay Village, they have 208 rustic homestead cabins, tent-cabins, and RV campsites.
-The cabins have a private bathroom, double beds, and wall heaters for the cooler mornings.
-No Wi-Fi or TV.
-Reasonably priced.
-These are original log cabins in the heart of Colter village.
+Colter Bay Cabins: Colter Bay Village offers a range of rustic accommodations, including 208 homestead cabins, tent-cabins, and RV campsites.
+The cabins feature private bathrooms, double beds, and wall heaters for chilly mornings.
+Though lacking Wi-Fi and television, these original log cabins in the heart of Colter Village are reasonably priced.

 Jenny Lake Lodge: If you want to stay in the heart of Grand Teton National Park near Jenny Lake, these luxury duplex log cabins are an ideal choice.
 King or Queen beds, each with a private bathroom.
 Complimentary Wi-Fi and activities.
 Packages are available.
 Pricey!